-Compliance with the applicable national road vehicle standards, as in force at the time the Secretary decides the application is:

-- substantially compliant and the non-compliance is in minor and inconsequential respects - substantially compliant and the non-compliance is not minor and inconsequential but is suitable for use on a public road in Australia (non-standard).

-Substantially compliant would require you to have:

-- information available that supports the non-compliance being considered minor and inconsequential, for example, documentation provided by an engineering expert or other form of justification to demonstrate: - the non-compliance is due to a version of an alternative standard not accepted by the ADR at the time of the application, but there is an intention to update an ADR that will include the standard in the future - any exemptions or limits to the requirements under a specific clause of the ADR that have been exceeded or not met - test results from an RVS approved testing facility demonstrating that the intent of the test has been achieved, but was subject to minor environmental or technology variance preventing certain test requirements - the component's design specifications cannot meet all of requirements of the applicable road vehicle standard. - why a non-compliant vehicle is suitable for use on a public road in Australia, including any support from a state or territory registration authority, where appropriate.
+Eligibility criterion What do you need to have in place?
+Compliance with the applicable national road vehicle standards, as in force at the time the Secretary decides the application is fully compliant.
+Fully compliant would require you to have: evidence demonstrating the component complies with each of the applicable national road vehicle standards provided the relevant information.
+This may require uploading documents including: results of testing from approved testing facilities. a valid extract of a 1958 Agreement (UN) approval, noting that this will be afforded a more streamlined assessment approach.
+However, there may be occasions when additional scrutiny is applied to ensure the validity and appropriateness of the UN approval if you base compliance on a specified requirement listed in the ADR, you must provide relevant documentation Compliance with the applicable national road vehicle standards, as in force at the time the Secretary decides the application is: • substantially compliant and the non-compliance is in minor and inconsequential respects • substantially compliant and the non-compliance is not minor and inconsequential but is suitable for use on a public road in Australia (non-standard).
+Substantially compliant would require you to have: information available that supports the non-compliance being considered minor and inconsequential, for example, documentation provided by an engineering expert or other form of justification to demonstrate: the non-compliance is due to a version of an alternative standard not accepted by the ADR at the time of the application, but there is an intention to update an ADR that will include the standard in the future any exemptions or limits to the requirements under a specific clause of the ADR that have been exceeded or not met test results from an RVS approved testing facility demonstrating that the intent of the test has been achieved, but was subject to minor environmental or technology variance preventing certain test requirements of the applicable road vehicle standard. why a non-compliant vehicle is suitable for use on a public road in Australia, including any support from a state or territory registration authority, where appropriate. despite the non-compliance, the vehicle is suitable for use on a public road in Australia